Illinois Gov't Pensions Over $100,000 Up 27% Since Last Year

 “The Teachers Retirement System (TRS) pension fund had 3,499 retirees pulling in over $100,000 a year in pension payments as of April 1, 2012,” said Tobin.
 “The State University Retirement System (SURS) pension fund had 2,108 retirees getting more than $100,000 a year.”

+Click here to view the top 100 Illinois State pensions as of April 1, 2012.
 “In the State Employees’ Retirement System (SERS), 84 of the top 100 are retired State Troopers, including 28 troopers who retired at age 50 and are getting over $100,000 a year.”

 “The largest pension of all retired Illinois government-employees again is Tapas Das Gupta, formerly of the University of Illinois at Chicago.
 Gupta’s annual pension (as of April 1, 2012) is an astronomical $426,885 — $35,573 a month.
 So far, Gupta’s pension payout to date is a whopping $3,001,481.”